 A saline nasal spray.
 It's easy and quick to use, and you can find it in any drugstore.

-A neti pot or bulb syringe to stream salt water into one nostril and out the other.
-[To make a saline rinse, add 1 teaspoon (5 millilitres) of salt and 1 teaspoon (5 millilitres) of baking soda to 2 cups (500 millilitres) of distilled water.]
+A neti pot or squeeze bottle to stream salt water into one nostril and out the other.
+[To make a saline rinse, add 1 teaspoon (5 mL) of non-iodized salt and 1 teaspoon (5 mL) of baking soda to 2 cups (500 millilitres) of distilled or boiled and cooled water.]

 Use a prescription or over-the-counter nasal medicine, as recommended by your doctor.
 Different types that might be helpful include antihistamine, corticosteroid, and decongestant sprays.